Qdrant API on YDB

 Store business rows, events, and vector embeddings together — queries use YQL, vectors stored directly in YDB.Reliability & operations

-Reuse YDB's multi‑AZ setups, backup/restore, and disaster recovery instead of operating a separate Qdrant cluster.Self-healing collections
+Reuse YDB's multi‑AZ setups, backup/restore, and disaster recovery instead of operating a separate Qdrant cluster.One-table storage model

 Use either the hosted HTTP endpoint or the ydb-qdrant Node.js package directly inside your backend services.Comparison: YDB-Qdrant vs. Standalone Qdrant